 These organisms are called fungi.
 They have a different mode of nutrition.
-They absorb the nutrients from the bread.
-This mode of nutrition in which organisms take in nutrients from dead and decaying matter is called saprotrophic nutrition.
-Such organisms with saprotrophic mode of nutrition are called saprotrophs.
+They secrete digestive juices on the dead and decaying matter and convert it into a solution.
+Then they absorb the nutrients from it.
+This mode of nutrition in which organisms take in nutrients in solution form from dead and decaying matter is called saprotrophic nutrition.
+Plants which use saprotrophic mode of nutrition are called saprotrophs.

 Fungi also grow on pickles, leather, clothes and other articles that are left in hot and humid weather for long time.
-During the rainy season they spoil many things.
-Ask your parents about the menace of fungi in your house.